simform-solutions/generator-simreact/generators/app/templates/src/containers/README.md

 ### Generate a container

-- To generate a container run the commmand from your project root `yo rb:container <ContainerName>`
+- To generate a container run the commmand from your project root `yo simreact:container <ContainerName>`